 Don't delete downloaded debs after install: apt(8) >= 1.2~exp1 deletes them, which is not nice for users who use it to preseed their persistent APT cache.
 (Closes: #10958)

-#4 Updated by sajolida almost 2 years ago
+#4 Updated by sajolida about 2 years ago

 - Status changed from Resolved to In Progress